-A Structural vs. Cultural Issue: How Language is Misrepresenting Femicide in Guatemala
+A Structural vs. Cultural Issue: How Language Is Misrepresenting Femicide in Guatemala

 Addressing gender violence, this banner calls for the end of femicide in Guatemala, a structural issue the Guatemalan government and legislation has yet to take accountability for.
 (Flickr / Karen Eliot)